-Dependence in the central part is modeled as the Gaussian copula whose correlation matrix consists of the estimated linear correlations.
-The estimated correlation matrix based on the 92\% data can be found in Section \ref{app4:app}.
-In the tail parts we consider $K=16$ candidate copulas: \begin{itemize} \item Copulas $C_1$, $C_2$ are Gaussian, matching the linear correlation or Kendall’s tau estimated from the upper (4\%-8\%) data, respectively. \item The copulas $C_3$, $C_4$,$\dots$, $C_8$ are t-copulas whose parameters are calibrated on the basis of the upper (4\%-8\%) data: \begin{itemize} \item the multivariate meta t-copulas $ (C_3, C_4, C_5) = ( C^{t}_{\nu^1,P^1}, C^{t}_{\nu^2,P^2}, C^{t}_{\nu^3,P^3} )$ with parameters $(\nu^l, P^l), \ l=1,2,3$; the superscript $l$ indicates the estimation method explained below; \item the grouped t-copula $( C_6, C_7, C_8 ) =( C^{Gt}_{\bm \nu^1,\bm P^1}, C^{Gt}_{\bm \nu^2,\bm P^2}, C^{Gt}_{\bm \nu^3,\bm P^3} )$ that allow different subsets of the random variates to have different degrees of freedom parameters; we divide the indices into the three subgroups US, Europe, and Asia; the vector $\bm \nu^l = (\nu_1^l, \nu_2^l, \nu_3^l), \ l=1,2,3,$ specifies the degrees of freedom for the subgroups, and the superscript $l$ refers again to the estimation method. \end{itemize} The first method ($l=1$) is ML estimation.
+The dependence in the central part is modeled by a Gaussian copula corresponding to the estimated linear correlations.
+The estimates are based on the 92\% data (8\%-100\%) and can be found in Section \ref{app4:app}.
+For the tail parts, $K=16$ candidate copulas\footnote{The method is very flexible and could equally be applied to a larger set of copulas.
+The specific copulas are a potential choice due to an expert's opinion.
+This corresponds to model uncertainty that a priori is limited in this way.} are considered: \begin{itemize} \item Copulas $C_1$, $C_2$ are Gaussian, matching the linear correlation or Kendall's tau estimated from the upper (4\%-8\%) data, respectively. \item The copulas $C_3$, $C_4$,$\dots$, $C_8$ are t-copulas whose parameters are calibrated on the basis of the upper (4\%-8\%) data: \begin{itemize} \item the multivariate meta t-copulas $ (C_3, C_4, C_5) = ( C^{t}_{\nu^1,P^1}, C^{t}_{\nu^2,P^2}, C^{t}_{\nu^3,P^3} )$ with parameters $(\nu^l, P^l), \ l=1,2,3$; the superscript $l$ indicates the estimation method explained below; \item the grouped t-copula $( C_6, C_7, C_8 ) =( C^{Gt}_{\bm \nu^1,\bm P^1}, C^{Gt}_{\bm \nu^2,\bm P^2}, C^{Gt}_{\bm \nu^3,\bm P^3} )$ that allow different subsets of the random variates to have different degrees of freedom parameters; we divide the indices into the three subgroups US, Europe, and Asia; for each $l=1,2,3,$ the vector $\bm \nu^l = (\nu_1^l, \nu_2^l, \nu_3^l)$ specifies the degrees of freedom for these three subgroups, and the superscript $l$ refers to the estimation method. \end{itemize} The first method ($l=1$) is ML estimation.
 The second method ($l=2$) exploits the approximated log-likelihood for the degrees of freedom parameter which increases the speed of the estimation.
 The third method ($l=3$) estimates the correlation matrix $P^3$ by Kendall’s tau for each pair and then estimates the scalar degree of freedom by ML given the fixed $P^3$.
 This method is useful when the dimension of the data is large, because the numerical optimization quickly becomes infeasible.
-The estimated correlation matrices as well as the degrees of freedom are not identical and sometimes very different. \item The copulas $ C_9, C_{10}, \dots, C_{16}$ are constructed analogously to $ C_1, C_2, \dots, C_8$, but based on the extreme upper (-4\%) data. \end{itemize} The calibration results can be found in Section~\ref{app4:app}.
+The estimated correlation matrices as well as the degrees of freedom are not identical and sometimes even very different. \item The copulas $ C_9, C_{10}, \dots, C_{16}$ are constructed analogously to $ C_1, C_2, \dots, C_8$, but based on the extreme upper (-4\%) data. \end{itemize}